Neil Sedaka: New recording contract, new chart success

 During his 2008 Australian tour, Sedaka premiered a new classical orchestral composition entitled "Joie de Vivre" (Joy of Life).
 Sedaka also toured the Philippines for his May 17, 2008, concert at the Araneta Coliseum.

 On September 11, 2010, Sedaka performed to a TV audience at the Hyde Park, London, venue of the "Proms in the Park" for the BBC.

 In early 2011, Sedaka recorded two duets ("Brighton" and "The Immigrant") with singer Jim Van Slyke for Van Slyke's Neil Sedaka tribute album, The Sedaka Sessions.
 LML Records released this album in August 2011.

-In 2010, Sedaka duetted with West End (London) and Broadway theatre legend Elaine Paige, on their cover of "Make It With You", from Ms. Paige's UK CD release Elaine Paige and Friends.
+In 2010, Sedaka duetted with West End (London) and Broadway theatre legend Elaine Paige, on their cover of "Make It With You", from Paige's UK release Elaine Paige and Friends.
 The track was originally a No. 1 hit on the Billboard Hot 100 pop charts for the soft-rock group Bread in 1970.
 In 2014, Sedaka duetted with Engelbert Humperdinck.
 The pair recorded the title song from Sedaka's 1975 album The Hungry Years.
-The track is from Engelbert's UK/USA CD release Engelbert Calling.
+The track is from Engelbert's UK/USA release Engelbert Calling.

-Also in 2014, Sedaka duetted with up-and-coming Nashville star Mary Sarah (Gross) on Connie Francis' classic, "Theme from Where the Boys Are", on her all-duets CD Bridges.
+Also in 2014, Sedaka duetted with up-and-coming Nashville star Mary Sarah (Gross) on Connie Francis' classic, "Theme from Where the Boys Are", on her all-duets album Bridges.
 Mary Sarah was also a Season 10 (spring 2016) contestant on NBC's The Voice, and once again relied on Sedaka's "Where the Boys Are" for her blind audition.
 She turned all four chairs around, and ultimately placed seventh in the competition.
 In 2015, Sedaka duetted on his No. 1 hit from 1974 to 1975, "Laughter in the Rain", with Steve Tyrell, on Tyrell's 2015 album That Lovin' Feeling.
 In 2014, BBC Four broadcast the documentary, Neil Sedaka: King of Song, telling the story of the two distinct periods of success in his career.